JoshParnell/ltheory-old/README.md

 Before doing any other `git` commands, make sure LFS is installed:
 - `git lfs install`

-You should see `Git LFS initialized` or a similar message.
+You should see `Git LFS initialized` or a similar message. **Important**: if you forget to install and initialize Git LFS, most of the resources will probably be broken, and the whole process will likely fail in strange and mysterious ways.
+This is a common gotcha with projects that use LFS.
+Make sure you do the above step!

 Now, you can download the repository:

 - `git clone --recursive https://github.com/JoshParnell/ltheory-old.git ltheory-old`